Dashboard Member settings

 • processing consists of the disclosure of personal data:

-• to an elected representative (eg a member in the House of Commons, the Mayor of London or a police and crime commissioner) or a person acting with the authority of such a representative, and
+• to an elected representative (eg a member of the House of Commons, the Mayor of London, or a police and crime commissioner) or a person acting with the authority of such a representative, and

-• in response to a communication to the organisation from that representative which was made in response to a request from an individual
+• in response to a communication to the organisation processing the data from the representative or someone acting on the representative’s behalf, which was made in response to a request from an individual

 • personal data is relevant to the communication’s subject matter, and